Guppy: Description

 Guppies exhibit sexual dimorphism.
 While wild-type females are grey in body colour, males have splashes, spots, or stripes that can be any of a wide variety of colours.
-The development and exhibiting of colour patterns in male guppies is usually due to the amount of thyroid hormone that they contain.
+The development and expression of colour patterns in male guppies is influenced by thyroid hormone levels.
 The thyroid hormones not only influence colour pattern, but control endocrine function in response to their environment.
 The size of guppies varies by gender, but males are typically 1.5–4 cm long, while females are 3–7 cm long.

 A variety of fancy guppy strains are produced by breeders through selective breeding, characterised by different colours, patterns, shapes, and sizes of fins, such as snakeskin and grass varieties.
 Many domestic strains have morphological traits that are very distinct from the wild-type antecedents.
 Males and females of many domestic strains usually have larger body size and are much more lavishly ornamented than their wild-type antecedents.

 Distribution and habitat

 Guppies are native to Antigua and Barbuda, Barbados, Brazil, Guyana, Trinidad and Tobago, and Venezuela.
 However, guppies have been introduced to many different countries on every continent except Antarctica.
 Sometimes this has occurred accidentally, but most often as a means of mosquito control.
-The guppies were expected to eat the mosquito larvae and help slow the spread of malaria, but in many cases, these guppies have had a negative impact on native fish year populations.
+The guppies were expected to eat the mosquito larvae and help slow the spread of malaria, but in many cases, these guppies have had a negative impact on native fish populations.
 Field studies reveal that guppies have colonised almost every freshwater body accessible to them in their natural ranges, especially in the streams located near the coastal fringes of mainland South America.
 Although not typically found there, guppies also have tolerance to brackish water and have colonised some brackish environments.
 They tend to be more abundant in smaller streams and pools than in large, deep, or fast-flowing rivers.
 They also are capable of being acclimated to full saltwater like their molly cousins.